emmanuelbuah/mgdb-migrator/.github/ISSUE_TEMPLATE.md

 ### Description

 <!---
-- Please include a summary of the change and which issue is related
+- Include a summary of the change and which issue it relates to
-- Include relevant motivation and context
+- List any related issues or dependencies if any
-- List any dependencies that are required for this change -->
+-->

 #### Details

 <!---
-Any resources available, like images, links and videos;
+Any resources available - images, links and videos;
 -->

 #### Dependencies